Please find some frequently asked questions below.

 Horizon Elementary School launched in September 2017 and the waitlist has been open since February 19, 2017.
-Preschool will start on May 1, 2018, and Junior High School will start September September 4th, 2018.
+Preschool will started on May 1, 2018, and Junior High School started on September 4th, 2018.

 Is the school location determined?
 Will the current school be the permanent location?